You already know your child is gifted. Help them prove it.

 Share the story

 Your child presents their project at a showcase and publishes a StoryBuilder page.
 A shareable link you can text to grandma.
-A portfolio piece they can use for years.
+A portfolio piece they carry for years.

 You get: a showcase to attend and a link to share with everyone you know

-Once they have their talent profile, they choose a project track that fits their gifts and goals:
+Once they have their talent profile, they choose a project track:

 Entrepreneurial

 Launch a micro-business.
-Design a product.
 Learn pricing, marketing, and what it means to earn while you serve.

 Social Venture

 Choose a cause.
 Build a campaign.
-Rally your community around something that matters and leave it better than you found it.
+Leave the community better than they found it.

 Career Pathway

 Map a route to a dream job.
 Build a portfolio.
-Write a professional bio.
-Connect the dots between your gift and your future.
+Connect the dots between talent and future.

 Every child leaves with a shareable proof of what they built.